 This reserve proudly houses one of the world’s few inhabited volcanic calderas, providing quite a unique experience.

-Delve into the captivating history of this dormant volcano, whose last eruption dates back approximately 2500 years.
+Explore the captivating history of this dormant volcano, whose last eruption dates back approximately 2500 years.

 The volcanic soil, rich in nutrients, transformed the area into a thriving farm that continues to flourish today.